-Community College of Denver currently offers six certificates in architectural technology.
+Community College of Denver currently offers five certificates in architectural technology.
 These certificates reflect the core course makeup of each A.A.S. degree concentration.
-As a student pursuing any of the three A.A.S. degrees, you can typically add an additional full semester to complete any of the other two certificate concentrations.
+As a student pursuing either of the A.A.S. degrees, you can typically add a fifth full semester to complete any of the certificate concentrations.

-Additionally, as a student with a prior bachelor's degree or a mid-career professional seeking to enhance your skill sets, you are able to complete these certificates without fulfilling additional general education requirements
+Additionally, as a student with a prior bachelor's degree or a mid-career professional seeking to enhance your skill sets, you can complete these certificates without fulfilling additional general education requirements

-- · Contemporary Building Technology
+- Contemporary Building Technology

 - Digital Design Media

 - Sustainable Design